Bruce Willis has frontotemporal dementia, condition worsens

 In Thursday’s statement, his family said communication challenges were just one symptom of frontotemporal dementia.

+The Association for Frontotemporal Degeneration describes FTD as a group of brain disorders caused by degeneration of the frontal and/or temporal lobes of the brain that affects behavior, language and movement.
+Aphasia can be a symptom of it.
+The association describes frontotemporal degeneration as “an inevitable decline in functioning,” with an average life expectancy of seven to 13 years after the onset of symptoms.

-“Today there are no treatments for the disease, a reality that we hope can change in the years ahead,” the statement read.
+“Today there are no treatments for the disease, a reality that we hope can change in the years ahead,” the family’s statement read, adding that it can take years to get a proper diagnosis.
 “As Bruce’s condition advances, we hope that any media attention can be focused on shining a light on this disease that needs far more awareness and research.”